FistOfHit/SixRackUnits/newsletters/2025/july/july.md

 *Source: Broadcom (via WeChat)*

-The key number that marketing have decided to lead with is the switching latency - 250ns.
+The key number that marketing have decided to lead with is the switching latency - 250 ns.
 It's an impressive number considering that for Tomahawk 5, this latency may have been [double that](https://www.wheelersnetwork.com/2025/07/broadcom-adds-new-architecture-with.html?m=1).
 It should be noted however that this is purely the latency incurred from when a unit of data enters the ASIC to when it exits, and not the more wholistic and useful latency of getting a message from one device to another.
 That number still relies on other factors such as the size and priority of the message being sent, the design of the rest of the switch chassis, and any intermediate hardware such as NICs, PCIe switches, and cables (particularly for long connections).
 This means that in or near the worst cases for latency (usually the bottlenecks for real workloads), even on the highest performing clusters, this reduction in switching latency might not make a significant difference.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/july/images/broadcom_latency.png)